live-clones/gmsh/contrib/QuadOptimizer/README.md

   `--final-split-cad-ratio` with the same semantics.
   Final repairs are independent of optimization budgets and shape quotas;
   remaining size/quality violations are reported by the final audit.
-- `Mesh.QuadqsIntrinsicEdgeLengthFactor = 0`: preserve the packed point cloud
+- `Mesh.PackIntrinsicEdgeLengthFactor = 0`: preserve the packed point cloud
   (default).
 Intrinsic edge splitting is opt-in: inserted midpoints have not passed the oriented-cube exclusion.